AlexGustafsson/clabbe/README.md

 in the Discord server it is invited to.
 These commands can be used to queue and suggest music.

-All commands require you to be in a voice channel.

 #### `/queue <query>`

 The queue command will search for a video on YouTube using the specified query.